addr2data/webinar-01/README.rst

 |

-Next, we are going create a custom route table named **webinar-01-rt-public**
+Create a second route table, using the name-tag **webinar-01-rt-public**

 ::